 Arguments

-data.frame or data.table, will preform expansion according to arguments passed through the options argument
+data.frame or data.table, will perform expansion according to arguments passed through the

 String: column name of the id column